JetChars/JetChars.github.io/source/docs/enable_dvr_with_devstack.rst

 DVR mode can be **dvr_snat** , **dvr** or **legacy**. *Legacy* is Q_DVR_MODE ‘s default value, *dvr_snat* is for network node enables snat router, and *dvr* mode is for compute node.

-**L2population** was needed by DVR.
+**L2population** is needed by DVR.
 The L2 Population driver enables broadcast, multicast, and unicast traffic to scale out on large overlay networks.
 This traffic is sent to the relevant agent via encapsulation as a targeted unicast. [#]_

 .. image:: /images/enable_dvr_with_devstack/image4.png